Nishant Kumar

 Drone Development

-Designing and building a custom drone, with a 3D-printed optimized frame and an embedded C++ flight controller featuring real-time sensor fusion and motor control.
-Work is ongoing to refine sensor integration and flight stability, and a public repository is available to track progress.
+Designing and building a custom drone with a 3D-printed optimized frame and an embedded C++ flight controller featuring real-time sensor fusion and motor control.
+Public repository.

 GPU-Accelerated Chirplet Transform

 Thesis project focused on developing a GPU-accelerated Chirplet Transform optimized for real-time signal processing and analysis.
-The public repository contains preliminary work based on published and accepted results, while ongoing improvements and optimizations remain part of the current research.
 View repository.

 Quantifying Biomechanical Movements

 Developed a system to measure ankle and spine movements in 3D using IMU sensors, stereo vision, and human segmentation with YOLO.
-Real-time data visualization was implemented in Processing, with depth mapping and PCA applied for analyzing movement patterns.
-The project was completed in 2024 as part of the Mersivity 2024 Symposium, and a public repository is available for reference.
+Public repository.

 Contact